stefanbesler/twingrind/README.md

 .
 ```

 The PRG *Profiler* has inputs to control the profiler, we will later add it to the watch window to control it.
-The methods *Push* and *Pop* are used for time measurements.
-Calling this method in the implementation of your main program is mandatory.
-After added the 3 lines of code, as shown above, use `twingrind.exe prepare` to add similar code section to all methods of your PLC.
+After added this 1 line of code, as shown above, use `twingrind.exe prepare` in the folder where your plcproj file is located, to add similar code to additional boilerplate code to your PLC.

 ```
 twingrind prepare -d <PATH_TO_FOLDER_CONTAINING_PLCPROJ> -m <PATH_TO_HASHMAP_FILE>
 ```

 The command transverses through the entire code base located at the given directory.
-For all methods it adds a similar call
+For all calls it adds `Profiler.Push` and `Profiler.Pop` calls.
-to the profiler in the header and the footer.
 The method calls are identified by id's and can be converted to readable
-strings by a hashmap file, which is the output of *prepare.py*.
-The file that is generated by this call is needed
-subsequently in *reconstruct*.
+strings by a hashmap file, which is the output of `twingrind prepare`.
+The file that is generated by this call is needed subsequently in *reconstruct*.

+If you are using PLC libraries you can reuse the hashmap file and enabling profiling for your libraries as well by a similar call to `twingrind prepare`.

 **Please make sure to use a directory containing your PLC**

-## Using Twingrind
+## Usage

 ### Activate

 You can now activate your PLC on your target and work as you are used to.
 Note that the Profiler adds some overhead to your code. making execution a bit slower.
 Usually you should not notice a big impact though.
-To start profiling navigate to your MAIN programm, right click on *Profiler* and `Add Watch`.
+To start profiling, login to your PLC, navigate to your MAIN programm, right click on *Profiler* and `Add Watch`.

 <p align="center">
   <img src="images/add_watch.png" alt="Add Watch" height="200px"/>&emsp;